Interacting double dimer model on the square lattice: Model

 \subsection{Phase diagram}

 Our phase diagram for the square-lattice double dimer model, \refeq{eq:configurationenergy}, is shown in \reffig{fig:phasediagram}.
-The fact that the Coulomb, synchronized and antisynchronized phases meet at $K=J=0$ is determined solely from an RG analysis in \refsec{doubledimermodel}; the remaining points are obtained numerically using a MC worm algorithm \cite{Sandvik2006, Wilkins2019}, as we describe in \refsec{numericalresults}.
+The fact that the Coulomb, synchronized and antisynchronized phases meet at $K=J=0$ (in contrast to the cubic-lattice case; see Fig.~3 of \refcite{Wilkins2019}) is determined solely from an RG analysis in \refsec{doubledimermodel}.
+All other points are obtained numerically using a MC worm algorithm \cite{Sandvik2006, Wilkins2019}, as we describe in \refsec{numericalresults}.
 In the remainder of this section, we define the phases appearing in \reffig{fig:phasediagram}.